akalverboer/wsdam_draughts_client/README.md

 ![bridge](include/images/bridge.png)

-One great advantage of using a browser client is that you are independent of the operating system (Linux, Windows, Mac). <br/>
+One great advantage of using a browser client is that you are independent of the operating system like Linux, Windows and Mac. <br/>
 The price you have to pay is the use of a bridge server. <br/>
 Until draughts engines are designed to communicate directly with a browser client. <br/>
 But it does not cost you anything, because the bridge server application is free to download. <br/>